thzandvl/microhack-sap-data/SynapseWorkspace.md

 <img src="images/synapsews/AzureSynapseAnalytics.jpg" height=150>\
 <img src="images/synapsews/LS_SQLPool.jpg" height=800>
 * Switch to the `Data`View

+### Create a Integration DateSet for the Synapse Sales Orders
+This dataset will act as the 'sink' in our pipeline.
 * Create an new `Integration DataSet` for the Synapse Sales Orders\
-This dataset will act as the 'sink' in our pipeline
 * Select the `SalesOrderHeaders` table\
 <img src="/images/synapsews/SynSalesOrderHeadersDS.jpg">

-## Create a Integration pipeline
+## Create an Integration pipeline
 * Swith to the `Integrate` view
 * Create a new `Pipeline`\
 <img src="images/synapsews/pipelineView.jpg">